 - Stay on a color scheme.
 Normally, it’s great to go wild with color, but to give your cheese board a merry feel, try to stick with colors commonly associated with the holiday, in this case Christmas: various shades of red, green, and white.

 - Make use of your cookie cutters.
 Press a snowflake cookie cutter gently and shallowly into the center of a cold wheel of brie and lift out or use a knife to remove a thin layer.
 Then, spread jam in the indented area to create a colorful snowflake design.
-Cookie cutters can also be used to cut shapes out of slices of cheese, which make for fun details with which to decorate you finished board.
+Cookie cutters can also be used to cut shapes out of slices of cheese, which make for fun details with which to decorate your finished board.
 Snowflakes, reindeer, Christmas trees, snowmen, and mittens work especially well.

 - Decorate with mini cheese balls.
 Mixing the scraps from your cheese cutouts with cream cheese and seasonings creates a great cheese ball base, which you can then divide and roll in herbs, dried cranberries, and chopped nuts.
-The single-serving cheese balls will jazz up your cheese board like ornaments would a tree.
+The single-serving cheese balls will jazz up your festive cheese board like ornaments would a tree.

 Putting It All Together